 Know your group’s admins and moderators Anchor link

 An admin is different from a moderator.
 Moderators can manage content and membership, but can’t change group settings.
+There can be multiple admins and moderators per group, so it’s important to know who holds that role.
 Click here to learn how to remove admins or moderators from their roles.

 Facebook does not allow the use of pseudonyms.
 Users can only use their “authentic identities”—the name their friends call them in everyday life that acceptable identification forms can show.
 While group admins often have good reason for wanting to protect their identities, a group admin who does use a pseudonym could be reported and subsequently suspended for violating Facebook’s authentic identity policy.

-Block unwelcomed users Anchor link
+Blocking unwelcomed users Anchor link

 Know what happens to content on Facebook when it is deleted Anchor link

-Facebook reserves the right to delete Facebook groups that violate its (extremely broad) terms of service.
+Facebook reserves the right to delete Facebook groups that violates its terms of service.
 If this happens to your group, you could not only lose previous messages and discussions from your group members, but you could also lose access to your membership list.
 This means that, unless you have kept separate track of your members’ names, you will be unable to re-contact your supporters or community following the deletion of a group.

 There's still a lot we don't know about the removal requests Facebook receives from governments, law enforcement, and individuals.
-However, we do know that such requests can often be political in nature—especially in places around the world where the right to free speech and association is not always honored.
+However, we do know that such requests can often be political in nature—especially in places around the world where the right to free expression and association is not always honored.